New to estate planning? Here's the simple version

 Will

-A legal document that specifies how a person's property will be distributed after their death.
-Some states call this a “last will and testament.”
+A legal document specifying how a person's property should be distributed after death.
+Some states refer to this as a last will and testament.

 Trust

-A legal arrangement where a person transfers their assets to a trustee who manages those assets for the benefit of the trust's beneficiaries.
+A legal arrangement where a person transfers assets to a trustee, who manages those assets for the benefit of the trust's beneficiaries.
+According to Cornell Law School's Wex legal dictionary, a trust divides property rights into a fiduciary relationship, in which legal ownership of assets goes to a trustee while a beneficiary holds the beneficial interest in those assets.

 Grantor